rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 because one must first build the new compiler with an older compiler and then use that to build the new compiler with itself.
-For development, you usually only want the `stage1` compiler, which you can build with `./x.py build library/std`.
+For development, you usually only want the `stage1` compiler, which you can build with `./x.py build library`.
 See [Building the Compiler](./how-to-build-and-run.html#building-the-compiler).

 ### Stage 3